Vinylwalk3r/crystal-notes/content/Instructions/Remote Borg Backup through Tailscale VPN.md

 Below are all the steps documented and explained as best as I can, so you can follow along, if you wish, to keep an up to date backup of your data secured in a offsite location.

----
+>[!info] Prerequisites

-This tutorial expects you to already have Portainer running on your client (from here on out referred to as "main-server").
+>This tutorial expects you to already Docker running on your client (from here on out referred to as "main-server").
 I'll also expect you not to have an OS on the machine that will host your backups using Borg repositories (referred to as "backup-server" below).

----

 ## Setting up the Main Server

-I am going to use an Asustor AS6404T as my offsite server, since its compact, quite power efficient... and since it's what I have laying around.
+I am going to use an Asustor AS6404T as my offsite backup-server, since its compact, quite power efficient... and since it's what I have laying around.
 It's populated with 4 chucked Buffalo NAS 2Tb drives, for a total of 8Tbs worth of capacity.
 Since my main NAS "only" has 8Tb of capacity, this is perfect for now.

 Now, since the Asustor runs its own OS, we have to enable booting from USB on it.
 Refer to [this guide](https://github.com/mafredri/asustor_as-6xxt/blob/master/boot.md) for help on doing that.